bitsliu/Bibrella/README.md

 # Bibrella - Binary analysis resources collection
 Bibrella is a collection of useful resources in binary analysis areas, including articles, papers, courses, books and open-source projects for academia and industry community.
-Bibrella covers a wide range of topics, including (but not limited) to malware, vulnerability, dynamic instrumention and virtualization.
+Bibrella covers a wide range of topics, including (but not limited) to malware, vulnerability, dynamic instrumentation and virtualization.

 ## Binary analysis tools
  - [**Valgrind**](https://valgrind.org/docs/valgrind2007.pdf)